verrazzano/docs/content/en/docs/uninstall/backup/_index.md

 ---
-title: "Backup and Recovery"
+title: "Back up and Restore"
-description: "Learn how to backup and restore Verrazzano"
+description: "Learn how to back up and restore Verrazzano"
 weight: 2
 draft: false
 ---